visp-streaming/runtime/README.md

 Setup a RabbitMQ instance and set the URL from the RabbitMQ instance to *visp.infrastructurehost*  *spring.rabbitmq.host* in application.properties.
 Further create a user with the name *visp* and the password *visp*.

+## Shared Storage
+Setup a Redis instance on the same host as the Message Infrastructure.

 ## Data Backend
 Setup a Mysql database with username: *root*, password: *password* and a database: *visp* on the same machine as the VISP runtime